Flare Up Soothing Tea

 In addition to its anti-inflammatory properties, ginger also contains antioxidants that can help protect the digestive tract from further damage caused by acid reflux.

-How to make Flare Up Soothing Tea
+How to make Heartburn Ginger Tea

 First, add 1 tsp of dried coconut milk to a mug